Nyrio/super_story_prototype/README.md

 This project allows to quickly create a prototype for a story with choices and consequences.
 The story is described in a simple [json](https://en.wikipedia.org/wiki/JSON) format, and the progression can be saved, so that the testers don't have to play your story in one rush.

+I created the tools to make the development of my own games easier.

 An example story prototype is given in the example/ folder and givers you an overview of the features.
 To try it, after completing the **installation** step below, you can launch the program and give it as a parameter the folder `example`, and just follow the instructions.

 _Work in progress._